-Crucially, dance can also give rise to constituency and hierarchical grouping: when multiple properties that give rise to local grouping boundaries are present in a given sequence, higher level grouping may be perceived by the onlooker, as illustrated by (45).
-Assuming that A is the grouping structure based on both change of speed and change of direction (Rule A in (44)), an onlooker may give more weight to one of these properties over the other, resulting in a higher-level group boundary as in A'; in this example, A' would result from weighting change of direction more than change of speed.
-The larger rectangles in (45) denote higher level groups, contrastively the smaller rectangles mark the local grouping structure.
+Crucially, dance can also give rise to constituency and hierarchical grouping: when multiple variables that give rise to local grouping boundaries are applied to a given sequence, higher level grouping may be perceived by the onlooker, as illustrated by (47).
+Assuming that A is the grouping structure based on both change of speed and change of direction (Rule A in (46)), an onlooker may give more weight to one of these variables over the other, resulting in a higher-level group boundary as in A'; in this example, A' would result from weighting change of direction more than change of speed.
+The larger rectangles in (47) denote higher level groups, contrastively the smaller rectangles mark the local grouping structure.
 This is parallel to the notion of constituency present in language and music, which entails the usual properties of constituents, namely that they do not overlap with one another.

-(45) Figure 2
+(47) Figure 2